franciscojavierarceo/franciscojavierarceo.github.io/content/posts/function-approximation/function-approximation.md

 date: 2021-02-21
 ---

+# Regression

 I've written about the wonders of [Linear Regression](https://franciscojavierarceo.github.io/post/ordinary-least-squares) before and one of the things I find most amazing about it is that it allows you to approximate a function.

-But what does that mean?
+> But what does that mean?

 In short, take data about two things and estimate a relationship between them.

 A classic example is Age and Income.

 Suppose you wanted to understand how a person's age *correlates* to their income.
 You could take a sample of data and store it in a table, spreadsheet, or even a fancy database somewhere so you could analyze it.

 You could then draw a scatter plot (like below) and *visualize* the relationship between the two attributes and fit (i.e., estimate) the relationship (i.e., the slope of that line).
 If the relationship was strictly **linear**, we'd see a scatter plot that looks something like the graph below.